Funniest first name I’ve heard in a while Wal-Mart Woman - Hilarious Wal-Mart Song

 Go do it now - I’ll wait.
 Install it whether or not you expect to ever get a bunch of traffic.
 You never know when something you write will spread across the internet like wildfire and you will need/want some caching.

-Since I’m on blogger, will have to see if they have a similar fix, but the husband is on Wordpress so will get on his good side with this one if we, like Katiebird said, are ever lucky enough to have a problem like Brians!
+Since I’m on blogger, will have to see if they have a similar fix, but the husband is on WordPress so will get on his good side with this one if we, like Katiebird said, are ever lucky enough to have a problem like Brians!

 Leave a Reply